Key Details

 Organiser | Victorian Association of Gestalt Practitioners (VAGP)

-The ticket price includes morning tea, lunch, and afternoon tea on both the Saturday and Sunday.
+The ticket price includes morning tea, lunch, and afternoon tea on both Saturday and Sunday.
 Saturday night dinner and drinks will be available separately at another venue (details to follow).

 About this event